 Getting Started with the Fitbit APIs

-Creating a Fitbit Developer Account
+Creating a Developer Account for Fitbit

 Registering an Application